 - May also occur in people affected by hypothyroidism (underactive thyroid gland), high blood cholesterol and polycystic ovarian syndrome.

-Simply put, the harder your force your liver to work because of exposure to hazardous substances and a high-fat, nutrient-poor diet, the greater your risk for fatty liver as well as other types of liver dysfunction.
+Simply put, the harder you force your liver to work because of exposure to hazardous, toxic substances and a high-fat, nutrient-poor diet, the greater your risk for developing fatty liver disease as well as other types of liver dysfunction.

-What Are the Symptoms and Complications of Fatty Liver?
+What Are the Symptoms and Complications of Fatty Liver Disease?

 Symptoms that may point toward fatty liver disease include: